incertae-sedis/smof/README.md

 smof -h
 ```

-Also documnetation for individual subcommands can be accessed:
+Also documentation for individual subcommands can be accessed:

 ```
 smof grep -h